Academies

 • Classes offered are as follows:

-• Literature – high-interest, picture books are read aloud to the class, additional activities include discussion, coloring, cut/paste worksheets with an opportunity for writing responses and hands-on activities connected to the book themes.
+• Literature – High-interest, picture books are read aloud to the class.
+Additional activities include discussion, coloring, cut-and-paste worksheets with an opportunity for writing responses, and hands-on activities connected to the book themes.

-• Science – general knowledge of science topics taught with hands-on activities, coloring, cut/paste, short video clips, illustrations with an opportunity for writing/drawing responses
+• Science – General knowledge of science topics taught with hands-on activities, coloring, cut/paste, short video clips, and illustrations, with an opportunity for writing and drawing responses.

-• History – ancient civiizations around the world and Indigenous Peoples of America.
+• History – Topics include ancient civilizations around the world and the Indigenous Peoples of America.

 • 9:30 – 10:15 am – First Class